The intermediate disorder regime for directed polymers in dimension $1+1$: Introduction

 has $Q$ probability one.
 This phenomenon is called \textit{strong localization}.
 It is in stark contrast to the simple random walk case where the supremum decays like $n^{-1/2}$.

 Strong disorder also has an effect on the large time behavior of the partition function.
-First there is the well known inequality
+First, for $\beta> 0$, there is the well-known inequality

-between the quenched and annealed free energies (the second equality is by a subadditivity argument and some concentration estimates, see for example \cite{CH:Gaussian_partition, ComSY:localization_strong}).
-The inequality is partially the standard annealing bound, but the fact that it is strict is a feature of strong disorder that was proved in $d=1$ by Comets et al \cite{ComSY:localization_strong}.
+between the quenched and annealed free energies (the second equality is by a subadditivity argument and some concentration estimates; see, for example, \cite{CH:Gaussian_partition,ComSY:localization_strong}).
+The inequality is partially the standard annealing bound, but the fact that it is strict is a feature of strong disorder that was proved in $d=1$ by Comets et al. \cite{ComV:cascades_polymers}.\vadjust{\goodbreak} Quantitative bounds on the size of the gap were later proved in \cite {lacoin:free_energy_bounds}.
 When strict inequality holds, $\beta$ is said to be in the \textit{very strong disorder} regime, and hence in $d=1$ very strong disorder and strong disorder are equivalent.
 From \eqref{annealing_bound} the leading term behavior of the log of the partition function is $\rho(\beta) n$, and the randomness is conjectured to appear through a lower order term

-The fluctuation exponent $\chi$ is believed to be $1/3$ for $d=1$, and the random fluctuations $X$ are expected to converge to the Tracy-Widom GOE distribution \cite{TracyWidom:level_spacing} arising from the analogous asymptotics for the largest eigenvalue from the Gaussian Orthogonal Ensemble.
+The fluctuation exponent $\chi$ is believed to be $1/3$ for $d=1$, and the random fluctuations $X$ are expected to converge to the Tracy--Widom GOE distribution \cite{TracyWidom:level_spacing} arising from the analogous asymptotics for the largest eigenvalue from the Gaussian orthogonal ensemble.
 Observe that the conjectured values of $\zeta$ and $\chi$ satisfy the simple relation (KPZ relation)

-Versions of this were recently proved rigorously in \cite{chatterjee:exponents} and \cite{ad:exponents}, under the assumption that the exponents exist as appropriate limits.
-In the $\beta = \infty$ case of last passage percolation Johannson has established, for a particular distribution for the environment variables, that the scaling exponents $\chi = 1/3$ and $\zeta = 2/3$ are correct and that the fluctuations are of Tracy-Widom type, but rigorous mathematical proofs remain elusive in the $\beta < \infty$ case of directed polymers.
-Sepp\"{a}l\"{a}inen \cite{Timo:exponent} managed to give proofs of the exponents for the log-gamma model with a specific choice of the environment and some boundary conditions, but the more general case remains open.
+Versions of this were recently proved rigorously in \cite {chatterjee:exponents} and \cite{ad:exponents}, under the assumption that the exponents exist as appropriate limits.
+In the $\beta= \infty$ case of last passage percolation Johannson has established, for a particular distribution for the environment variables, that the scaling exponents $\chi= 1/3$ and $\zeta= 2/3$ are correct and that the fluctuations are of Tracy--Widom type, but rigorous mathematical proofs remain elusive in the $\beta< \infty$ case of directed polymers.
+Sepp\" {a}l\"{a}inen \cite{Timo:exponent} managed to give proofs of the exponents for the log-gamma model with a specific choice of the environment and some boundary conditions, but the more general case remains open.